-The specific goal of our business is to successfully develop, clinically test and obtain FDA approval for sales of products based on our wholly owned or licensed, patented technologies.
+The specific goal of our business is to successfully develop, clinically test and obtain FDA approval for sales of healthcare products based on our wholly owned or exclusively licensed, proprietary technologies.
 Our strategy is to develop novel technologies through human proof-of-concept studies (Phase II clinical trials) prior to partnering with major pharmaceutical, biotechnology or health care product firms for advanced clinical development and commercialization.
-Upon successful completion of proof-of-concept studies, we intend to consider sublicensing our licensed, patented technologies to one or more strategic partners that would be responsible for advanced clinical development, completing the U.S. Food and Drug Administration's approval process, and manufacturing and marketing our products.
+Upon successful completion of proof-of-concept studies, we intend to consider licensing our proprietary technologies to one or more strategic partners that would be responsible for advanced clinical development, completing the U.S. Food and Drug Administration's approval process, and manufacturing and marketing our products.
 In order to accomplish these objectives, we must obtain additional capital and take the following actions: